Symantec CIC Onboarding

 RESULTS & LEGACY

-We tested a prototype with several users, and it was met with very positive feedback.
+We tested the prototype with several users, and it was met with very positive feedback.
 Afterwards we presented the concept to the VP of Product, who was also excited about the concept.
-But the reality was that the product roadmap was set so this redesign was never built.
+However, the reality was that the product roadmap was set so this redesign was never built.

-1. This project gave the UX Team a lot of organizational credibility at the time when the UX Team's role in product development was simply to support software releases without having a say in how products were planned.
+1. This project gave the UX Team organizational credibility at a time when the UX Team's role in product development was simply to support software releases without having a say in how products were planned.
 This project proved to the product organization, all the way up to the VP, that the results would be much better if designers were involved upfront.

-2. At the time there was a technical bias that SSL and site security was "just a complicated domain that requires highly technical people to do this stuff".
+2. At the time there was an internal assumption that SSL and site security was "just a complicated domain that requires highly technical people to do this stuff".
 However, the approach and principles we used in this project proved to the product organization that this didn't have to be true.
 Subsequently, this project helped accelerate new product initiatives that focused on creating site security tools & services for new markets, with less technical user and customer personas.

 Much credit also goes to my design partner on this project, Burr Walker.